 Demelza sighed, consciously laying the past behind her, as she had done so often in her life.
 “But today is for us to be happy.”
 She smiled up at him.
 “For everyone to be happy.
 That’s what we should do.”

 Ross lifted her hand and kissed her fingers, his eyes resting on her with a lifetime of affection.
 “You were always my happiness.”

 She rested her hand in the crook of his arm and laid her head briefly against his shoulder.
 “And you were always mine.”

 It was a pleasant walk along the cliffs in the sunshine, with the sea below them a tranquil blue-green.
-The waves rolled in lazily in long unbroken ridges until they almost reached the shore, before tipping over slowly from end to end in a delicate froth of white lace which slid smoothly up the flat, wet sand, then drew back for the next to follow behind.
+The waves rolled in lazily in long unbroken ridges until they almost reached the shore before tipping over slowly from end to end in a delicate froth of lace which slid smoothly up the flat, wet sand, then drew back for the next to follow behind.

 In this hard land of North Cornwall there was little formal distinction between those who owned the land and those who worked it.
 The respect was there, on both sides, and there was no need of further emphasis.

 In the old church, with its crooked tower that had somehow survived everything the wild Cornish gales could throw at it, the pews were already half-filled.
-This morning Noelle and the Enys girls had spent a couple of hours arranging tubs of flowers around the altar – lilacs and roses and love-in-a-mist from Demelza’s garden, their sweet fragrance filling the air.
+This morning Noelle and the Enys girls had spent a couple of hours arranging tubs of flowers around the altar – lilacs and roses and love-in-the-mist from Demelza’s garden, their sweet fragrance filling the air.